How to Make the Most of Travel with Friends

 They say, “if you want to know someone, walk a mile in their shoes”...but we’d settle for walking a mile by their side.
 Traveling with friends and family is one of the best ways to deepen relationships and make lifetime memories—those indelible moments that make you smile even 10 years later.

-Our new Travel Together Program helps you bring your bon amie on a Guided Walking Adventure while enjoying special savings and extras—but that’s not all we have to offer your cohort.
-Since we created our Guided Walking Adventures to maximize the sociable pleasures of travel with a group, we know a few things about making the most of a vacation with friends.
+Our Group Travel Program helps you bring your bon amie on a Country Walkers adventure while enjoying special savings and extras—but that’s not all we have to offer your cohort.
+Since we created our tours to maximize the sociable pleasures of travel with a group, we know a few things about making the most of a vacation with friends.
 Here are a few of our top tips:

 Set Clear Expectations.